-The Purchasing Division coordinates the procurement and distribution of goods and services and facilitates travel requirements for the tribal organization.
-When a tribal department needs goods, services or travel for tribal business, a Purchase Requisition or a Travel Request is submitted to the Purchasing Division.
+The Purchasing Division coordinates the procurement and distribution of goods and services and facilitates travel requirements for the Tribal organization.
+When a Tribal department needs goods, services, or travel for Tribal business, a Purchase Requisition or a Travel Request is submitted to the Purchasing Division.
 Purchasing reviews the request to ensure that the request is properly authorized and coded.
-A search for vendors, products, services and best prices is conducted before sourcing a requisition to the appropriate vendor or travel agency.
-When goods are received, they are entered into PeopleSoft as having been received and then delivered to the appropriate departments.
+A search for vendors, products, services, and best prices is conducted before sourcing a requisition to the appropriate vendor or travel agency.
+When goods are received, they are entered into PeopleSoft as having been received and are then delivered to the appropriate departments.

-The Contracts and Grants office is also responsible to ensure that funding received is spent in accordance with the many federal and state regulations and private organizational requirements.
+The Contracts and Grants office is also responsible for ensuring that funding received is spent in accordance with the many federal and state regulations and private organizational requirements.
 Compliance with these requirements is as important as obtaining the funding.

-The Payroll Division provides payroll services for the tribal government/Permanent Fund and all Growth Fund entities.
-Paychecks are processed on a biweekly basis.
+The Payroll Division provides payroll services for the Tribal government/Permanent Fund and all Growth Fund entities.
+Paychecks are processed on a bi-weekly basis.
 Approximately 1,175 paychecks are processed every two weeks, and over 33,000 paychecks are processed per year.
-Appropriate tax reports are submitted to the IRS, as well as the eight related state tax agencies with tribal employment locations.
+Appropriate tax reports are submitted to the IRS, as well as to the eight related state tax agencies with tribal employment locations.
 The Payroll Division consistently meets its mission to process paychecks in a timely and accurate manner.

 Return to Departments